Lugdunum3D/LugBench-Website/README.md

-# LugBench-Server
+# LugBench-Website
-Server side of LugBench application
+Frontend of LugBench website